-Responsible lending regulations obligate credit institutions to fully assess the ability of credit borrowers to return credit in the long term and pay all related contributions, define the largest permitted loan-to-value ratio, as well as the largest debt-service-to-income ratio, it defines the highest possible repayment duration and other factors of responsible lending.
+The Responsible Lending Regulations require credit institutions to fully assess the ability of a borrower to repay the credit in the long term and pay all related contributions, define the maximum loan-to-value ratio and the maximum debt service-to-income ratio as well as set the maximum credit repayment duration and other factors of responsible lending.

 The Regulations establish the following requirements:

-- credit repayment duration – maximum 30 years;
+- the maximum credit repayment duration – 30 years, and

 - other factors of responsible lending.

-Amendment to the Responsible Lending Regulations valid as of 1 July 2017
+Amendments to Regulations as of 1 February 2022:

 Countercyclical capital buffer

-The countercyclical capital buffer rate is set each quarter.
-The rate is set on the basis of detailed analysis of the situation in the financial and real estate sectors, carried out using quantitative and qualitative information.
-More information on the setting of the countercyclical capital buffer rate in Lithuania is available in the Bank of Lithuania discussion papers Application of the Countercyclical Capital Buffer in Lithuania (1.1 MB ) and Leading Indicators for the Countercyclical Capital Buffer in Lithuania (839.1 KB ).
+The CCyB rate is reviewed each quarter on the basis of a detailed analysis of the situation in the financial and real estate sectors, carried out using quantitative and qualitative information.
+More information on the setting of the countercyclical capital buffer rate in Lithuania is available in the Bank of Lithuania occasional papers Application of the Countercyclical Capital Buffer in Lithuania and Leading Indicators for the Countercyclical Capital Buffer in Lithuania.

-- Applicable countercyclical capital buffer rates in EU countries
+- Applicable and announced countercyclical capital buffer rates in EU countries